Large Language Monkeys: Scaling Inference Compute with Repeated Sampling: Abstract

 \section{Abstract}

 Scaling the amount of compute used to train language models has dramatically improved their capabilities.
-However, when it comes to inference, we often limit the amount of compute to only one attempt per problem.
-Here, we explore inference compute as another axis for scaling by increasing the number of generated samples.
-Across multiple tasks and models, we observe that coverage -- the fraction of problems solved by any attempt -- scales with the number of samples over four orders of magnitude.
-In domains like coding and formal proofs, where all answers can be automatically verified, these increases in coverage directly translate into improved performance.
-When we apply repeated sampling to SWE-bench Lite, the fraction of issues solved with DeepSeek-V2-Coder-Instruct increases from 15.9\% with one sample to 56\% with 250 samples, outperforming the single-attempt state-of-the-art of 43\% which uses more capable frontier models.
-Moreover, using current API pricing, amplifying the cheaper DeepSeek model with five samples is more cost-effective and solves more issues than paying a premium for one sample from GPT-4o or Claude 3.5 Sonnet.
+However, when it comes to inference, we often limit models to making only one attempt at a problem.
+Here, we explore inference compute as another axis for scaling, using the simple technique of repeatedly sampling candidate solutions from a model.
+Across multiple tasks and models, we observe that coverage -- the fraction of problems that are solved by any generated sample -- scales with the number of samples over four orders of magnitude.
 Interestingly, the relationship between coverage and the number of samples is often log-linear and can be modelled with an exponentiated power law, suggesting the existence of inference-time scaling laws.
-Finally, we find that identifying correct samples out of many generations remains an important direction for future research in domains without automatic verifiers.
-When solving math word problems from GSM8K and MATH, coverage with Llama-3 models grows to over 95\% with 10,000 samples.
-However, common methods to pick correct solutions from a sample collection, such as majority voting or reward models, plateau beyond several hundred samples and fail to fully scale with the sample budget.
+In domains like coding and formal proofs, where answers can be automatically verified, these increases in coverage directly translate into improved performance.
+When we apply repeated sampling to SWE-bench Lite, the fraction of issues solved with DeepSeek-Coder-V2-Instruct increases from 15.9\% with one sample to 56\% with 250 samples, outperforming the single-sample state-of-the-art of 43\%.
+In domains without automatic verifiers, we find that common methods for picking from a sample collection (majority voting and reward models) plateau beyond several hundred samples and fail to fully scale with the sample budget.